InDiagonal/OpenAI-Discord-Bot/README.md

 - **[discord.js](https://www.npmjs.com/package/discord.js)**: A JavaScript library for interacting with the Discord API.
 - **[openai](https://www.npmjs.com/package/openai)**: A JavaScript library for interacting with the OpenAI API.
-- **[sqlite3](https://www.npmjs.com/package/sqlite3)**: A library that provides a self-contained, serverless, zero-configuration, transactional SQL database engine.
+- **[sqlite3](https://www.npmjs.com/package/sqlite3)**: A JavaScript library that provides a self-contained, serverless, zero-configuration, transactional SQL database engine.
+- **[express](https://www.npmjs.com/package/express)**: A minimal and flexible Node.js web framework that provides a robust set of features for web and mobile applications.

 ## 📖 License